changbai-phu/Currrency-Exchange-Rate-Monitor/README.md

 ## Instructions:
 *CERM_daily_report.py*: the main python code that do the web scraping, and sending emails.

 *.env*: config file to store password which is not included here in this repository, can create own .env file and store under the same directory with the CERM_daily_report.py file

-8run_script.sh*: the shell script to activate venv and run the CERM_daily_report.py and then deactivate the venv - by activating venv in shell can help to solve issues like missing python package installed in your local pc/laptop if you are running venv for debugging codes which means you may only install packages in your venv.
+*run_script.sh*: the shell script to activate venv and run the CERM_daily_report.py and then deactivate the venv - by activating venv in shell can help to solve issues like missing python package installed in your local pc/laptop if you are running venv for debugging codes which means you may only install packages in your venv.

 ### Cron setup:
 OS system: macos